 - Product Liability – There are many products on the market shelved that have flawed designs, manufacturing errors, or problems with their labels.
 These issues can lead to major consumer injuries or deaths.

-- Medical Mistakes – Diagnosing mistakes, anesthesia errors, birth injuries, medication errors, surgical errors, delayed treatment, and more are all major medical mistakes.
+- Medical Malpractice – Diagnosing mistakes, anesthesia errors, birth injuries, medication errors, surgical errors, delayed treatment, and more are all major medical mistakes.
 Medical errors are the third leading cause of death in the United States.
 They kill approximately 250,000 people each year.

-- Criminal Activity – When a person is killed due to a criminal act, whether they were killed intentionally or unintentionally, their family may be able to bring a wrongful death claim against the person (or people) responsible.
+- Criminal Defense – When a person is killed due to a criminal act, whether they were killed intentionally or unintentionally, their family may be able to bring a wrongful death claim against the person (or people) responsible.

 Let Us Help You Through This

 We know that this is an incredibly difficult time for you and your family.
 You need to be focused on comforting loved ones and dealing with this tragedy the best way you can.
-At the Law Offices of Greg Prosmushkin, P.C., you can count on having a team by your side to get to the bottom of what happened.
+At The Law Offices of Greg Prosmushkin, P.C., you can count on having a team by your side to get to the bottom of what happened.

 While we know that no amount of money will erase the pain you are feeling, it can help bring a sense of justice and closure.
 We will work to secure:

 - Funeral and burial expenses